surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 This code declares a simple 3 attributes class, and then in a loop, it creates 1000 objects of this class, showing the memory usage diff between allocations.

-That are 262 bytes diff at every object creation.
-Creating an object of class Foo, plus creating a PHP variable to store the object into it, allocate 262 bytes in PHP heap memory.
+That are 262 bytes diff at every object creation (LP64).
+Creating an object of class Foo, plus creating a PHP variable to store the object into it, allocate 262 bytes in PHP's heap memory (LP64).

 Let's try now to turn this object into an equivalent array, some kind of :